 India is dotted with many old British buildings – some grand and iconic like the Gateway of India, and some odd and quirky like the current Vivekananda memorial in Chennai that was once a British Ice House!

 These buildings tell us a lot about the period they belonged to.
-Look a bit closer and you will spot a pattern that strongly corresponds to the changing status of the British in India.
-Their buildings were a reflection of the fears, ambitions and the practical concerns that these men faced at that point in time.
+And on closer observation, you will spot a pattern that strongly corresponds to the changing status of the British in India.
+Their buildings were a reflection of the fears, ambitions and the practical concerns that the British faced at the time.

 Many Indians see British colonial history as: “They came, they saw, they looted” (apologies to Julius Caesar).
-But to be fair, the British left behind some remarkable institutions, and some beautiful monuments.
-This post explores British approach towards monument-building, during their long stay (1612- 1947).
+But when the British left, they left behind some remarkable institutions, and some beautiful monuments that are in use even today.
+This post explores the British approach towards monument-building, during their long stay (1612- 1947).
 To simplify things, let’s divide this period into three phases.
 The phasing is not watertight and is merely an arbitrary device for understanding a long continuum.

 Phase 1 (1612-1749)

-In 1612, the British managed to get a license from the Mughal Emperor to trade in India.
-They were small businessmen trying to make a fast buck in a brand new market.
+In 1612, the British East India Company managed to get a licence from the Mughal Emperor to trade in India.
+Then, they were only small businessmen trying to make a fast buck in a brand new market.
 They had no territorial ambitions.
 And they knew that they were no match for the mighty Mughals, anyway.
 Building monuments was really not on their agenda.
 All they built were wharfs and warehouses to handle their business.
-They also built some fortifications, mostly to ward off other European rivals and some churches for their own solace.
+They also built some fortifications mostly to ward off other European rivals, and some churches for their own solace.
 And many of these were over-engineered into lasting monuments.
 For instance, the St. Mary’s Church in Chennai, built in 1680, is the oldest active Anglican Church in the Eastern hemisphere, and the Fort St. George built in 1640, still has a military garrison.

 Phase 2 (1750- 1857)